OjeWilliams/PGEXERCISES/codes/Aggregation.md

 ```
 \
-15.Produce a list of the total number of slots booked per facility.
-For now, just produce an output table consisting of facility id and slots, sorted by facility id.
+15.Produce a list of member names, with each row containing the total member count.
+Order by join date, and include guest members.
 ```